krsnwar/odin-members-only/README.md

 # README

-This project initialize based on the assignment/project from The Odin Project titled "Members Only"
+This project was initialized based on the assignment/project from The Odin Project titled "Members Only"